 Google Trends — We looked at Google Trends and looked up ambiguous nomenclature used on our site.
 We compare our nomenclature with synonyms to identify the more frequently searched terms.

 Card sorting — We conducted a card sorting study to identify patterns in user groupings.
 Speaking with the participants helped us gain an understanding of their mental model.

 Analytics and New Categories — The team made use of analytics and business priorities to identify the order of the new navigation categories.
 We also identified 3 dropdowns to consolidate all the CTA’s — My Vehicle, Parts & Service, and Resources.
 The simplified navigation structure gives users more obvious menu choices.
-We used the card sorting study to help inform some grouping decisions.

 The menu order is as follows with corresponding CTR’s shown:

 My Vehicle — house pages that generate personalized information pertaining to an owner’s specific vehicle or set of vehicles.